jb388/sweddie/README.md

 This package is still in beta with testing ongoing.
 Expect the package to be updated beyond 1.0.0. in early 2026.

-Eventually we expect to submit the package to CRAN, but we encourage you to install the most recent (beta) version of the package from here.
+The package may be on CRAN eventually but we encourage you to install the most recent (beta) version of the package from here.